Stress Eating

 The more specific the feeling, the closer you get to taking care of your emotions and struggling with stress eating less.

-This part of the process can be both a relief and fun too.
-It’s very freeing to know how to describe your feeling since it helps you to know what to do to feel better.
+This part of the process can also be a relief and fun.
+Knowing how to describe your feelings is very accessible since it helps you understand what to do to feel better.
 It gives you direction for improving your relationship with yourself.

 3. Develop your emotional mastery plan

-Changing the way, you take care of yourself-from struggling with stress eating to identifying and managing your emotion is life changing.
-When you have options about how you respond to your emotions is true freedom that dissolves stress.
+Changing how you take care of yourself, struggling with stress and identifying and managing your emotions is life-changing.
+When you have options about how you respond to your emotions, true freedom dissolves stress.

 You are in control, not vague and confusing feelings that lead to stress eating.
 The result is that you’re back in control and struggling with stress eating isn’t an issue.